peterhurford/64or32/README.md

 **Q:** If that CSS is needed for this to work, why isn't the library adding it in automatically?
 **A:** Because if the user doesn't have JavaScript enabled, then the CSS will never load.
 It's safer to let developers choose what the CSS will do by default in case a user doesn't have JavaScript turned on.

+* * *

+#### License

+This library uses the MIT open source software license.
+It means you can use this for whatever you want, including commercial uses and making changes to it, you just need to leave the top line of the file `//64or32.com | MIT License` in place.